hno2/blog/content/life/more-guidance.md

 When we learn in a context of problem-based search we impose heavy demands on working memory, which is then unavailable for learning.
 This means one can search for extended periods with minimal alteration to long-term memory.
 Learners must construct a mental representation or schema irrespective of whether they are given complete or partial information, so complete information usually leads to a more accurate representation of information.
 When lacking proper schemas to integrate new information, incomplete or disorganized knowledge has negative effects to build new schemas

 One could argue that constructivist based learning approaches are based on the methods of scientific inquiry.
 But there has to be a clear distinction between learning a discipline and practicing a discipline.
 According to [@kyle1980distinction] "scientific inquiry is a systematic and investigative performance ability incorporating unrestrained thinking capabilities *after* a person has acquired a broad, critical knowledge of the particular subject matter through formal teaching processes."
-So cannot be equaled investigative learning.
+So scientific inquiry cannot be equaled investigative learning.

 ## Worked Example